simpledotorg/deployment/standalone/README.md

     - Add the SSL certificate domain names to `haproxy_cert_names` in `group_vars/load_balancing.yml`
     - Configure your DNS records to point your domain/subdomain to the load balancer's IP address.
 You may do this by creating/editing an ALIAS or CNAME record.
+- Configure app environment variables in `roles/deploy/vars/<deploy_env>/`
+    - `secrets.yml` contains secret env vars.
+Make sure this file is encrypted.
+    - `feature_flags.yml` contains feature flags.
+    - See `roles/deploy/vars/sample/` for a sample.
+These vars are interpolated into `roles/deploy/vars/templates/.env.j2` and shipped.
 - Set the following in the inventory file
     - Set `domain_name` to your domain name `example.com`
     - Set `deploy_env` to your desired environment name (eg. `demo`, `production`, `sandbox`)